Thigh Lift Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 Choosing the right surgeon

 As with any cosmetic or plastic surgery, the results will reflect the ability of the doctor performing the operation.
 It’s important to feel confident in the expertise of your chosen doctor.
-As a highly qualified and experienced surgeon, Dr Ellis Choy is an expert in the field, attaining the highest levels of practice at some of the world’s leading universities, hospitals and surgical institutes.
+As a Specialist Plastic Surgeon, Dr Ellis Choy has attained the highest levels of practice at some of the world’s most well-known universities, hospitals and surgical institutes.

-Your surgeon should also show empathy, listen to your concerns and provide the confidence required to take the next step in your thigh lift surgery.
-In this regard, Dr Choy is also eminently qualified and takes all the time required to dispel any of your concerns about the surgery.
-He is a member of several prestigious professional organisations dedicated to the art of plastic and cosmetic surgery, and has gained an impressive reputation for quality work and patient satisfaction.
+Your surgeon should also show empathy, listen to your needs and answer any questions before taking the next step in your thigh lift surgery.
+In this regard, Dr Choy takes all the time required to dispel any of your concerns about the surgery so you feel well-informed and prepared moving forward.

-Dr Choy’s services are in demand, and he performs surgery at his dedicated clinical facility in Sydney as well as the best hospital environments in regional New South Wales.
+Dr Choy performs surgery at his dedicated clinical facility in Sydney as well as hospital environments in regional New South Wales.

 Techniques used for a thigh lift

 There are several types of thigh lifts to remove excess skin, tissue and fat.
 The condition of your thighs will determine incision placements, taking into consideration your unique shape.
 Patients with greater amounts of fat, tissue and skin to be removed will usually require more complex incisions.
-Everyone is different, and your thigh lift surgery is personalised to provide optimum results.
+Everyone is different, and your thigh lift surgery is personalised to your needs.
 Some thigh lift methods include:

 - Inner thigh lift: In this surgery an incision is made where the thigh and pubic area meet.
 Unwanted fat and tissue is removed, remaining skin tightened and the resulting scar conveniently hidden.